stefano-meschiari/latex2exp/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 1. Paste the output of `sessionInfo()` (this should show, at minimum, the version of R, the platform, and the architecture you are running on)
-2. Include a short snippet of code I can use to reproduce the problem
+2. Include a short snippet of code I can use to reproduce the problem.
+You can use `reprex::reprex()` to quickly prepare a reproducible example.
 3. If the bug comprises unexpected output from `TeX()`, please paste a screenshot of what you see on your system.
 You can plot a single TeX expression by running
 ```r
 # example